logo Calflora, a 501c3 non-profit

 Information about Helminthotheca echioides from other sources

 [Cal-IPC] Invasive: Helminthotheca echioides (bristly oxtongue) is a winter or summer annual, or occasionally a biennial (family Asteraceae).
 It is common throughout most of California, except the deserts, and is typically found in seasonally wet places.
-Cal-IPC Rating: Limited (contributed by Mary Ann Machi)
+Cal-IPC Rating: Limited (link added by Mary Ann Machi)

 Suggested Citation